frabbit/scuts-slides/slides/slide230.md

 ```

 That's were conversions come into play, for `foo.Eq` the macro
-looks by convention in the folder `foo.eq.hierarchy`.
+looks by convention in the package `foo.eq.hierarchy`.
 A conversion
 could look like this.

 ```haxe